 2. Update your graphics drivers

-Updating drivers manually can sometimes take too long, so we recommend you to download this driver updater tool (100% safe and tested by us) to do it automatically.
+Updating drivers manually can sometimes take too long, so we recommend you use a driver updater tool to do it automatically.
 In this manner, you will prevent file loss and many other potential problems.
-The Tweakbit Driver Updater is approved by Microsoft.

 3. Turn off SLI / Crossfire